Healthy, tasty Vegan Buddha Bowl recipe, with over twenty 5-Star reviews!

 - Sesame Seeds for Garnish

-- Preheat oven to 425.
+Preheat oven to 425.
 In a bowl, toss chickpeas, oil, and spices until chickpeas are evenly coated.
-On a baking sheet lined with parchment paper, bake chickpeas for 15 minutes.
+On a baking sheet lined with parchment paper, bake chickpeas for 15-20 minutes, or until desired doneness is reached.
 When done, remove from oven and let cool.

-- To make red pepper dressing, add all dressing ingredients to a blender and blend until smooth.
+To make red pepper dressing, add all dressing ingredients to a blender (not a food processor) and blend on high until smooth.
+Taste, and adjust seasonings to your preference.

 Song of the Day: